jadilorenzo/obsidian/Introductory Logic/Unit 1 Review Answered (with book).md

 	﻿﻿﻿lexical
 	﻿﻿﻿theoretical
 ﻿﻿﻿6.
 What is an ambiguous word?
-	﻿﻿﻿An ambiguous word is one which has multiple meanings ﻿﻿﻿1.
+	﻿﻿﻿An ambiguous word is one which has multiple meanings.
+﻿﻿﻿1.
 What is a vague word?
+	﻿﻿﻿A vague word is one that has has unclear extent (precising definition).
 ﻿﻿﻿2.
 What is a lexical definition?
+	﻿﻿﻿A definition that shows relationships or reduces ambiguity by providing a single, established meaning of a term.
 ﻿﻿﻿3.
 What is a precising definition?
-﻿﻿﻿4.
+	A precising definition seeks to make what was unclear or fuzzy more precise according to the needs at hand.
+﻿﻿﻿1.
 What is a stipulative definition?
-﻿﻿﻿5.
+	﻿﻿﻿A stipulative definition is a stipulated definition, meaning the definer says this word means this thing in this instance.
+﻿﻿﻿2.
 What is a theoretical definition?
-﻿﻿﻿6.
+	﻿﻿﻿A theoretical definition is a definition that explains a particularly theory behind a term, such as "H2O" for "water."
+﻿﻿﻿3.
 What is a persuasive definition?
+	﻿﻿﻿A persuasive definition aims to change a listener's view of a term by changing the definition.

 Lesson 2: Genus and Species
 ﻿﻿﻿1.
 What is a genus?
+	﻿﻿﻿A genus is the category or broader idea behind a species.
 ﻿﻿﻿2.
 What is a species?
+	﻿﻿﻿A species is a more specific instance of a genus.
 ﻿﻿﻿3.
 Can a term be both the genus of one term and the species of another?
-﻿﻿﻿4.
+	﻿﻿﻿Of course
+﻿﻿﻿1.
 What are some of the common errors made in constructing genus and species charts?
+	﻿﻿﻿overlapping species
+	﻿﻿﻿ambiguous terms
+	﻿﻿﻿part/whole

 Lesson 3: Extension and Intension
 1. ﻿﻿﻿What is the extension of a term?

 2. What is the intension of a term?
 3. How are extension and intension related in any given genus and species chart?